ui-router/sample-app-angularjs/README.md

 ### Visualizer

 We're using the [State and Transition Visualizer](http://github.com/ui-router/visualizer) to visually represent the current state tree, as well as the transitions between states.
 Explore how transitions work by hovering over them, and clicking to expand details (params and resolves).

 Note how states are _entered_ when they were previously not active, _exited_ and re-_entered_ when parameters change, and how parent states whose parameters did not change are _retained_.
-Each of these (_exited, entered, retained_) correspond to a Transition Hook.

 ### Structure

-The application is written in ES6, and utilizes ES6 modules.
-We are loading the modules using SystemJS and es6-module-loader in the browser _(note: currently, we are also transpiling in the browser, but will be transpiling at build-time in the future for better performance/smaller payload)_.
+The application is written in ES6 (transpiled using babel), and utilizes ES6 modules.
+We are loading the modules and creating bundles using webpack 2.

 There are many ways to structure a ui-router app.
 We aren't super opinionated on application structure.
 Use what works for you.
 We organized ours in the following way:

 - Sub-module (feature) organization
   - Each feature gets its own directory.